InfiniBand vs Ethernet: High-Performance Network Security Comparison

 For Regulated Workloads (HIPAA/PCI-DSS)

-InfiniBand offers operational simplicity and a more predictable performance degradation model under QoS attacks, which can be advantageous for certain critical applications.
-However, its security vulnerabilities—such as the lack of native encryption and susceptibility to metadata leakage—must be explicitly addressed and mitigated through additional controls.
+InfiniBand offers operational simplicity through centralized management and a more predictable graceful degradation model under QoS attacks where performance suffers but fabric stability persists, which can prove advantageous for certain critical applications with stringent availability requirements.
+However, its fundamental security gaps—particularly the absence of native standardized encryption and susceptibility to metadata leakage—must be explicitly acknowledged in risk assessments and comprehensively mitigated through additional compensating controls that auditors and compliance officers must approve and validate during certification processes.

 Final Thoughts